 Gift Shops Galore!

 To your immediate right you will find the first (of MANY!)
 Visitor Center gift shops.
-This is also where you can get your stamps or cancellations for your Passport to the National Parks books!
+This is also where you can get your stamps or cancellations for your National Parks Passport Book!

 There is another gift shop in the back of the building as well.
 It also has a penny pressing machine if you’re into that kind of thing!